bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
 A converter may use other converters or populators.
-A populator is used to populate the different attributes from the a source object to a target object and it can use convertes or populators to achieve it's purpose.
+A populator is used to populate the different attributes from the a source object to a target object and it can use converters or populators to achieve its purpose.

 All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter** interface .

 All populators should implement the **de.hybris.platform.converters.Populator** interface.

 As converters and populators are classes, all class conventions apply.
-Additionally all converters must be suffixed with **Converter** and all populators must be suffixed with **Populator**.
+Additionally, all converters must be suffixed with **Converter** and all populators must be suffixed with **Populator**.

 			Example: 	CustomerDataConverter, AddressPopulator